OpenSourceBrain/SadehEtAl2017-InhibitionStabilizedNetworks/NeuroML2/README.md

-Work in progress...
+An initial version of the Inhibition Stabilized Networks in NeuroML.

-See https://github.com/OpenSourceBrain/MultiscaleISN for an extended NeuroML2 version of this network
+See https://github.com/OpenSourceBrain/MultiscaleISN for an extended NeuroML2 version of this network.